dawnmessier/FindItFast/README.md

         - inputClass (string)
         - clearSearchHtml (string)
         - clearSearchAriaText (string)
+        - includeSubmit (boolean) -- include a search button if the search can also redirect to a search results page.
+This will add a submit button with an onsubmit event (customized in eventConfig.form.onObjSubmit) and a form action (provide action in templates.form.action)
+        - action (string)
         - submitType (string) -- `text` or `icon`, - choosing icon will render `submitAriaText`
         - submitHtml (string) button text or icon html
         - submitAriaText (string)